 In February 2023, we amended the ABL credit facility to, among other things, increase the maximum availability to \$400.0 million.
+In April 2023 we amended the ABL credit facility to, among other things, increase the amount of permitted additional debt basket.
+In September 2023, we amended the ABL credit facility to, among other things, increase the amount of inventory that is allowed in the borrowing base.

-As of June 30, 2023, the maximum availability under the ABL credit facility was the aggregate lender commitments of \$400.0 million with \$252.9 million of borrowings outstanding and \$10.5 million of letters of credit outstanding, resulting in approximately \$136.6 million of remaining availability.
+As of September 30, 2023, the maximum availability under the ABL credit facility was limited to our eligible borrowing base of \$260.3 million with \$135.5 million of borrowings outstanding and \$8.8 million of letters of credit outstanding, resulting in approximately \$116.0 million of remaining availability.